mit-han-lab/gan-compression/README.md

 You will get a preprocessed dataset in `database/cityscapes` and a mapping table (used to compute mIoU) in `dataset/table.txt`.

 To support mIoU computation, you need to download a pre-trained DRN model `drn-d-105_ms_cityscapes.pth` from http://go.yf.io/drn-cityscapes-models.
-By default, we put the drn model in the root directory of our repo.
-Then you can test our compressed models on cityscapes after you have downloaded our compressed models.
+By default, we put the drn model in the root directory of the repo.
+Then you can test our compressed models on cityscapes after you have downloaded our models.

+### COCO-Stuff Dataset

+We follow the same COCO-Stuff dataset preparation as [NVlabs/spade](https://github.com/NVlabs/SPADE).
+Specifically, you need to download `train2017.zip`, `val2017.zip`, `stuffthingmaps_trainval2017.zip`, and `annotations_trainval2017.zip` from [nightrome/cocostuff](https://github.com/nightrome/cocostuff).
+The images, labels, and instance maps should be arranged in the same directory structure as in [datasets/coco_stuff](https://github.com/NVlabs/SPADE/tree/master/datasets/coco_stuff).
+In particular, we used an instance map that combines both the  boundaries of "things instance map" and "stuff label map".
+To do this,  we used a simple script [datasets/coco_generate_instance_map.py](datasets/coco_generate_instance_map.py).

+To support mIoU computation, you need to download a pre-trained DeeplabV2 model [deeplabv2_resnet101_msc-cocostuff164k-100000.pth](https://github.com/kazuto1011/deeplab-pytorch/releases/download/v1.0/deeplabv2_resnet101_msc-cocostuff164k-100000.pth) and also put it in the root directory of the repo.

 ### Performance of Released Models